La Grange Park Dethatching Lawn Services

 La Grange Park Environmental Commission Requirements for Dethatching Near Wetlands & Protected Areas

-Dethatching near La Grange Park’s wetlands, streams, and conservation lands requires careful coordination with the Environmental Commission or Sustainability Board.
-Properties within 10-25 feet of protected areas, such as those adjacent to Cook County Forest Preserve District or DuPage County Forest Preserve District, may need permits and must follow buffer zone regulations.
-Erosion control is critical on heavy clay soils, which are highly susceptible to runoff when bare.
-During the spring dethatching window (April-May), residents and contractors should conduct visual surveys for nesting birds, as required by the Illinois Department of Natural Resources, to protect ground-nesting species.
-Always consult with:
+Dethatching activities near La Grange Park’s wetlands, streams, and conservation lands require careful coordination with the local Environmental Commission or Sustainability Board.
+Properties within 10-25 feet of protected areas—such as those adjacent to Cook County Forest Preserve District or DuPage County Forest Preserve District lands—may need permits and must follow buffer zone regulations.
+Erosion control is especially critical on heavy clay soils, which are highly susceptible to sediment runoff when bare.
+During the spring dethatching window (late March through April), residents and contractors must also be mindful of wildlife breeding seasons; visual surveys for nesting birds are recommended before work begins, in accordance with Illinois Department of Natural Resources guidelines.
+For environmental compliance procedures, permit requirements, and seasonal restrictions, contact:

 La Grange Park Sustainability Commission